Mellanox/ufm_sdk_3.0/plugins/ufm-rest-rdma-Plugin/README.md

 `docker exec -it ufm-plugin-ufm-rest bash`

 If container used as client.
 There are three options to run client:
-From inside the docker or using custom script from the hosting server.
+From inside the docker, using custom script from the hosting server or using docker exec command from hosting server.
 1. From inside the docker:
  Enter to the docker and
  cd /opt/ufm/src/ufm-plugin-rest-rdma